 When people visit Pinterest, they don’t see how awesome your content is or how experienced you are.
 The first thing they see is an image from your blog.

 To attract users to click or repin the image, you have to design beautiful pins.
 I struggled with this for a long time and experimented with different online tools.
 And, the winner is Canva.
 That’s my favorite blogging tool.
 I have spent hours on Canva to design the perfect pins for my blog posts.
 That’s one enjoyable blogging activity.

 - Create vertical pins (no horizontal)

 - The standard pin size is 735 x 1102.

 - Pick bright colors

 Don’t make yourself limited to one design.
 Create eye-catchy pins with different colors, bold fonts, and other elements.
 You can always play around with captivating designs and see which pin performs better.

 People are busy.
 They don’t have time to check every pin to see what it offers.
 You can’t expect users to click every pin you create unless you make it super helpful, well-explained, new, and of course, appealing.

 I always write helpful descriptions for my pins.
 I make it clear to my users, so they know exactly what information they get when they click this pin.

-When writing pin description, think how your pin can solve their query.
+When writing a pin description, think about how your pin can solve their query.
 Write something catchy and interesting, so the users get attracted to click the image and visit your blog.